CloseClose

 Protection against Cardiovascular Disease

-Harvard researchers have discovered that high levels of homocysteine increase the risk of cardiovascular disease three fold.
+Harvard researchers have discovered that high levels of homocysteine triple the risk of cardiovascular disease.
 High homocysteine levels can cause blood clots and even damage the lining of arteries.
 Vitamin B6 and folic acid can help protect against cardiovascular disease.

 Benefits of B Vitamins